camilla1219/DNDProject/Project Formulation & Requirements.md

 * Users can define different types of questions:
 * Allow users to set optional or required questions.

-### User Registration and Login:
+### Survey Distribution:
-* Allow users to share surveys via a unique URL.
+* As a user I would like to share my surveys via a unique URL so that I can easily share my surveys and gather more answers.
-* Provide email invitations with an embedded survey link.
+* As a user I would like to share my surveys through email invitations so that I can share my surveys with my colleagues.

 ### Survey Response Management:
 * Responses must be stored in the database, tagged by survey ID and user ID (if logged in)
 * Support for both anonymous and identified (logged-in) responses.